 Regardless of the type, skirts should always fit your lower body well.
 The waist and hips should look flattering and your legs should look elongated and slim.

-Written below is a simple guide on how to take measurements for a skirt properly.
+Written below is a simple guide on how to take measurements for a skirt.

-- Skirt Length - The skirt length is basically how long you want your skirt to be.
-Place the tip of the measure in the middle of the waist, and drag it till the end of the skirt.
+The skirt length is basically how long you want your skirt to be.
+Place the tip of the measure in the middle of the waist, and drag it to the end of the skirt.

-- Hemline - The hemline is the end of your skirt, and you can measure it by placing the tip of the tape measure on one end of the hemline and measuring it till the other end.
+The hemline is the end of your skirt, and you can measure it by placing the tip of the tape measure on one end of the hemline and measuring it to the other end.

 Steps To Measure Yourself For A Skirt